zulfan-jm/Arduino-Temperature-Controller/README.md

 # ARDUINO TEMPERATURE CONTROLLER
     github: zulfan-jm
-Temperature control system using the LM35 temperature sensor based on the Arduino is a monitoring system and automatic control of room temperature.
+Temperature control system is a monitoring system and temperature automatic control based on Arduino Uno and LM35 temperature sensor.

 # COMPONENTS
 The system consists of: